Alpha 3 Manages Capping of Three CCR Sites in Maryland

 Weekly reviews of resource-loaded CPM schedules ensured the constructability of capping work-paths and alignment with site drainage capacity limitations.
 One of the greatest risks associated with capping CCR sites is the chance of significant rain events on exposed ash.
 Once cover soil is stripped from an area of the site, an unanticipated rain event can quickly erode large quantities of ash.
 If the exposed area is not carefully managed, E&S controls can be overwhelmed, resulting in loss of containment, significant extra work for cleanup and repairs, delays, and extra cost.
 Thus, disturbance limitations must be maintained while carefully monitoring the weather forecast and simultaneously ensuring sufficient open workfronts to keep labor and equipment productive.

+As the Maryland Ash Program wraps up in 2018, Alpha 3 is proud to have been a part of a successful program to provide a long-term solution for these CCR sites.
 Through close coordination with all stakeholders, responsible project management, and detailed project controls, Alpha 3 was able to facilitate successful completion of the program for all parties.